-- 4. Socks must be visible and may be white, navy, burgundy, gray, black or brown.
-LCA spirit wear socks are also acceptable.
-Girls may also wear white, navy, burgundy, gray or black tights/leggings.
-If leggings are worn, they must be solid in color and full length.
-Socks must also be worn and must be high enough to cover the bottom of the leggings. - 5.
-Students may wear dress or tennis shoes that are black, white, gray, brown, blue or maroon/burgundy.
-Any accents/highlights must also be black, white, gray, brown, blue or maroon/burgundy.
+5. Students may wear dress or tennis shoes that are simple/conservative in color.
 Shoes that light up or contain a wheel, as well as open-toed and backless shoes (clogs, Crocs, slippers, etc.) are prohibited, along with bright, neon, camouflage, or glittery shoes.
-In addition, high top tennis shoes are also prohibited.
 Shoes are to have non-marking soles.
 Students who choose to wear tennis shoes with their school uniform may wear the same shoes for PE.
-Students who choose to wear dress shoes will need a separate pair of shoes for PE. - 6.
-Students may wear solid colored cardigans, pullover sweaters, or sleeveless pullover vests in navy, burgundy, or white. - 7.
+Students who choose to wear dress shoes will need a separate pair of shoes for PE.

+- 6. Students may wear solid colored cardigans, pullover sweaters, or sleeveless pullover vests in navy, burgundy, or white. - 7.
 The only hoodie permitted during the school day will be the LCA uniform hoodie.
-LCA hoodies purchased through athletics, as well as non-LCA hoodies, remain acceptable at recess as well as on dress down days.

-- 8. LCA crewneck sweatshirts and quarter zips may be worn over the uniform shirt during the school day.
+LCA hoodies purchased through athletics, as well as non-LCA hoodies, remain acceptable at recess as well as on dress down days. - 8.
+LCA crewneck sweatshirts and quarter zips may be worn over the uniform shirt during the school day.
 Permissible sweatshirts and quarter zips are those purchased through the online LCA spirit shop, Schoolbelles or Lands' End, those quarter zips issued to student ambassadors, or any solid-colored burgundy or navy quarter-zip.
 Quarter-zips not issued through LCA are to be unadorned or may include only a small manufacturer's logo.
-All other sweatshirts and quarter zips, including fleece jackets or attire issued through LCA athletics, are not permitted during the school day, except at recess. - 9.
-Make-up may not be worn in school.
-Students with make-up on will be sent to the office to remove it. - 10.
-No visible tattoos, piercings, jewelry, or other accessories are permitted, with the following exceptions: - a.
-Girls may wear one pair of small post/hoop earrings on the ear lobe only.
-No dangling earrings - b.
-Students may wear one small Catholic religious symbol on a thin chain - c.
-Students may wear a single watch and a single bracelet - d.
-Students may wear one ring
+All other sweatshirts and quarter zips, including fleece jackets or attire issued through LCA athletics, are not permitted during the school day, except at recess.